Ultimagen/VariantCalling/docs/filter_and_compare_variants.md

 export PYTHONPATH=<REPLACE WITH PATH TO VARIANTCALLING REPO>/src/:$PYTHONPATH
 ```

+**Note:** VCF files to be compared need to have the same header.
+If they are different, use 'picard UpdateVcfSequenceDictionary' to convert

 ### `run_comparison_pipeline.py`

 Generates genotype concordance dataframe between the the variant call set and the ground truth set.
 The dataframe is saved in HDF5 file